 2) lead (sell the WIIFM (what’s in it for me?)), and

-3) leverage the 2 key things that drive hiring manager behavior.
+3) leverage the two key things that drive hiring manager behavior.

 If hiring managers aren’t in “recruiting pain”, they likely won’t prioritize recruitment very high, and won’t likely invest a lot of time in sourcing or events/outreach.
 So, you should focus your energy on those who are in pain, and then leverage the heck out of those success stories you’ll get with those hiring managers to convert others into high-ownership “recruiting leaders.”